You can dress a pig in a sweatsuit, but that doesn’t make him an Olympic athlete.

 So if you train under one school of thought, you’d better hope that your enemy does what your sensei said he would, or you’ll end up being neither the buyer nor the seller, but more likely the bacon in the bag.
 And that, in a nutshell, is the problem with different training schools.

-I’m watching a video, the contents of which are intended to relay to us lesser mortals how to instantaneously react to an armed carjacker.
-The technique entails running both thumbs along the seatbelt to aid in locating the belt release latch, releasing said mechanism, acquiring a firing grip on a conveniently located pistol, “tracking” the steering wheel to avoid sweeping one’s nether regions with the gun muzzle, and then accurately firing rounds at your assailant through the open driver’s-side window.
+So I’m watching this video, the contents of which are intended to relay to us lesser mortals how to instantaneously react to an armed carjacker.
+The technique entails running both thumbs along the seatbelt to aid in locating the belt release latch, releasing said mechanism, acquiring a firing grip on a conveniently located pistol “tracking” the steering wheel to avoid sweeping one’s nether regions with the gun muzzle, and then accurately firing rounds at your assailant through the open driver’s-side window.

 On what do I base this opinion?
 The fact that for 34 years I lived in a country where the national pastime was carjacking, that’s what.
 Hence the Parliamentary/Congressionally approved foot-pedal-operated device that incinerates carjackers by means of a laterally emitted ball of white flame.
 And yes, the designer/manufacturer’s proudest claim is that the fireball doesn’t destroy the paintwork on the intended victim’s car.

 If you’re deploying a pistol against a would-be carjacker, here’s how it works in actuality:

 First, you’ll be reacting off a visual impetus, not an audible (as used on a training range).
 So you’ll be slower.